TRAFFIC Logo

 One Health – an integrated, unifying approach that aims to sustainably balance and optimize the health of people, animals and ecosystems – is a big concept by definition,” said James Compton, TRAFFIC Senior Advisor for Wildlife Trade and One Health.

-TRAFFIC has focused on making it as practical as possible when looking for solutions to wildlife trade risk management, using a One Health Approach building bridges between sectors and professional expertise to engage relevant government agencies, private sector businesses and associations, including hunters, farmers, traders and civil society."
+TRAFFIC has focused on making it as practical as possible when looking for solutions to wildlife trade risk management, using a One Health Approach TO BUILD bridges between sectors and professional expertise to engage relevant government agencies, private sector businesses and associations, including hunters, farmers, traders and civil society."

 James Compton, TRAFFIC Senior Advisor for Wildlife Trade and One HealthTRAFFIC worked with the World Organization for Animal Health (WOAH) to develop the Guidelines for Addressing Disease Risks in Wildlife Trade, including piloting those Guidelines in Thailand and informing national focal points through WOAH’s Regional Wildlife Health Networks.